wing5wong/artisan-whs-static/source/_news/2019-12-13_cemetery-circuit-whanganui-riders-entered-this-season.md

 ---
-title: Cemetery Circuit Whanganui riders entered this season
+title: Whanganui riders entered in the upcoming Cemetery Circuit
 feature_image:
   description: >-
     Craig (Cudge) Scott has been part of the track set up crew for more than 40